 Update: City of Rockwall - Mosquito Fogging Program

-The City of Rockwall Mosquito Abatement Program has continually monitored mosquito populations in live mosquito traps in various locations around the City.
-Those samples are sent to the Texas Department of State Health Services to be tested for the West Nile Virus.
-The City was informed that a live trap did test positive for the West Nile Virus but there are no reported human cases of West Nile Virus within the city limits.
+ROCKWALL, TEXAS -September 21, 2017 – The City of Rockwall mosquito abatement program has continually monitored mosquito populations in live mosquito traps in various locations around the City.
+Those samples are sent to the Texas Department of State Health Services (DSHS) to be tested for West Nile virus.
+There are no positive tests resulting from the live mosquito traps and no reported human cases of West Nile virus within the city limits.

 Frequently Asked Questions

 Q: How can I protect myself against mosquito bites?